Drug Detox in Los Angeles at Muse

-Stimulants are drugs, such as amphetamines and cocaine.
-These come with withdrawal symptoms, such as sleepiness, tremors, suicidal thoughts, cardiovascular issues, muscle pain, anxiety and low mood.
+Stimulants are drugs, such as meth (otherwise known as ICE) and cocaine, among others.
+Detox from stimulants include withdrawal symptoms, such as sleepiness, tremors, suicidal thoughts, cardiovascular issues, muscle pain, anxiety and low mood.

 Club Drugs Side Effects

 There are various forms of club drugs out there.
-They include substances like LSD, GHB, MDMA, Ketamine, and PCP.
+They include substances like LSD, GHB, MDMA, and PCP and others.